-The mission of the Brain Tumor Trials Collaborative (BTTC) is to develop and perform state-of-the-art clinical trials in a collaborative and collegial environment, advancing treatments for patients with brain and spinal cord tumors, and merging good scientific method with concern for patient well-being and outcome.
+The mission of the Brain Tumor Trials Collaborative (BTTC) is to develop and perform state-of-the-art clinical trials in a collaborative and collegial environment—advancing treatments for patients with brain and spine tumors that merge sound scientific methods with concern for patient well-being.

-The BTTC was created in 2003 as a network of professionals who investigate new treatments, allowing patients across the nation to participate in cutting-edge clinical trials, which helps medical professionals more rapidly determine the benefits of various therapies.
-The National Cancer Institute's (NCI's) Center for Cancer Research serves as the lead institution and provides the administrative infrastructure, clinical database and oversight for the collaborative.
+The BTTC was created in 2003 as a network of professionals who investigate new treatments, allowing patients across the nation to participate in cutting-edge clinical trials that help medical professionals more rapidly determine the benefits of various therapies.
+The NCI Center for Cancer Research's Neuro-Oncology Branch (NOB) serves as the BTTC's lead institution and provides administrative infrastructure, clinical databases, and oversight for the collaborative.

-NCI-CONNECT (Comprehensive Oncology Network Evaluating Rare CNS Tumors) aims to advance the understanding of rare adult central nervous system (CNS) cancers by establishing and fostering patient-advocacy-provider partnerships and networks to improve approaches to care and treatment.
-The BTTC network participates in NCI-CONNECT clinical studies and trials focused on rare adult brain and spinal cord tumors.
-By partnering with advocacy organizations and BTTC doctors and institutions, NCI-CONNECT researchers hope to improve approaches to care and treatment for rare CNS tumors.
+The BTTC network also participates in clinical trials led by NCI-CONNECT (Comprehensive Oncology Network Evaluating Rare CNS Tumors), a program that advances our understanding of rare central nervous system (CNS) cancers in adults, in addition to fostering patient-advocacy-provider partnerships.
+By collaborating with advocacy organizations as well as BTTC doctors and institutions, NCI-CONNECT researchers hope to improve approaches to care and treatment for rare CNS tumors.

-Clinical trials are medical research studies conducted to understand whether promising approaches to cancer prevention, diagnosis and treatment are safe and effective in patients.
-Since its inception, the BTTC has experienced unparalleled advancements in the research of brain and spinal cord tumors and completed many clinical trials that aim to increase survival and improve quality of life.
+Clinical trials are medical research studies conducted to understand whether promising approaches to cancer prevention, diagnosis, and treatment are safe and effective in patients.
+Since its inception, the BTTC has spearheaded unparalleled advancements in the research of brain and spine tumors, and completed many clinical trials that increase survival and improve quality of life.

 Completed BTTC Clinical Trials

-The BTTC has launched eight clinical trials since inception in 2003.
-These clinical trials are closed to accrual.
+The BTTC has launched eight clinical trials since its inception in 2003.
+These clinical trials, listed below, are now closed to accrual.

 - GBM Pembrolizumab HSPPC-96 - Newly Diagnosed Glioblastoma Before Surgery

-This phase II clinical study evaluated the combination of a personalized cancer vaccine made from the patient’s own tumor tissue (HSPPC-96) and PD-1 inhibition (pembrolizumab) in newly diagnosed glioblastoma.
-Learn more…
+This Phase II clinical study evaluated the combination of a personalized cancer vaccine made from the patient’s own tumor tissue (HSPPC-96) and PD-1 inhibition (pembrolizumab) in newly-diagnosed glioblastoma patients.

 - Everolimus/Sorafenib Study - Recurrent High-Grade Gliomas

-This phase I-II clinical study evaluated the safety and efficacy of everolimus and sorafenib in patients with recurrent high-grade gliomas.
-Learn more…
+This Phase I/II clinical study evaluated the safety and efficacy of everolimus and sorafenib in patients with recurrent high-grade gliomas.

 - Pazopanib/Topotecan Study - Recurrent Glioblastoma